stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 You'd have hoped so.
 But, yes.
 Yeah, so, yeah.
-What Ben said in terms of we got a few __[laughs]__ key-- I really had a real gear shift when-- _(crosstalk)_ record scratch in my brain as I realized I, I got the question wrong.
+What Ben said in terms of we got a few __[laughs]__ key-- I really had a real gear shift when-- record scratch in my brain as I realised I got the question wrong.

 #### BEN